 Rabbi Yeshua did not change the Torah.
 Our Father had never prohibited all images, only the worship of images.
 His First Commandment included “You shall have no other gods before me” Ex 20:3.
 “You shall not make for yourself a graven image…” Ex 20:4.
 His words immediately following it were, “You shall not bow down to them or serve them” Ex 20:5.
 He told us not to make graven images to worship.
 He had told Moses, “You shall make two cherubim of gold” Ex 25:18 and, “Make a fiery serpent” Num 21:8.
 But when King Hezekiah saw the Israelites burning incense to it, “… he broke in pieces the bronze serpent that Moses had made” 2 Kings 18:4.

 Rambam’s mitzvah 313 says, “Do not make figures for ornament, even if they are not worshiped.”
-But the Torah passage he cites says only, “And Moses said to the people, ‘Do not fear; for God has come to prove you, and that the fear of him may be before your eyes, that you may not sin’” Ex 20:20.
+But the Torah passage he cites says only, “And Moses said to the people, ‘Do not fear; for God has come to test you, and that the fear of him may be before your eyes, that you may not sin’” Ex 20:20.
 Maimonides often framed Jewish law in ways designed to exclude Rabbi Yeshua as God’s Mashiakh, as in his shloshah-asar ikkarim, Thirteen Principles of Faith.
-In this case he used it in a way not supported by the Writtenor Oral Torah.
+In this case he used it in a way not supported by the Written Torah or Oral Law.
 Divine law never prohibited images not worshiped.

 Catharism (11th Century)